unknwon/cae/README.md

 		- Add file or directory from everywhere to archive, no one-to-one limitation.
 		- Able to extract part of entries, not all at once.

+- Package `tz`: this package enables you to transparently read or write tar.gz compressed archives and the files inside them.
+[Go Walker](http://gowalker.org/github.com/Unknwon/cae/tz).
+	- Features:
+		- Add file or directory from everywhere to archive, no one-to-one limitation.
+		- Able to extract part of entries, not all at once.

 ### Test cases and Coverage

 All subpackages use [GoConvey](http://smartystreets.github.io/goconvey/) to write test cases, and coverage is more than 85 percent.